TEVA 5290 (Voriconazole 200 mg)

 Pill imprint TEVA 5290 has been identified as Voriconazole 200 mg.

-Voriconazole is used in the treatment of aspergillosis, invasive; candidemia; fungal infection, internal and disseminated; coccidioidomycosis, meningitis; cutaneous fungal infection (and more), and belongs to the drug class azole antifungals.
+Voriconazole is used in the treatment of aspergillosis, invasive; candidemia; cutaneous fungal infection; fungal infection, internal and disseminated; systemic fungal infection (and more), and belongs to the drug class azole antifungals.
 There is positive evidence of human fetal risk during pregnancy.
 Voriconazole 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - TEVA 5290